 The mission of the Board of Financial Institutions is to serve the citizens of the State of South Carolina by preserving a sound State chartered financial community and protecting the borrowing public by ensuring that the state banking and consumer finance laws and regulations are followed.
-To this end, the State Board of Financial Institutions is responsible for the supervision, licensing and examination of all State chartered banks, savings and loan associations, savings banks, credit unions, trust companies, development corporations, consumer finance companies, deferred presentment companies, and regular check cashing companies.
+To this end, the State Board of Financial Institutions is responsible for the supervision, licensing and examination of all State chartered banks, savings and loan associations, savings banks, credit unions, trust companies, development corporations, non-depository mortgage lenders/servicers, branches and their loan originators, consumer finance companies, deferred presentment companies, and check cashing companies.